-Advanced CAMHS Practitioners
+Advanced CAMHS practitioners

-They facilitate team formulation meetings, helping the wider system understand each young person’s story and the impact that it has on their day to day functioning.
+They facilitate team formulation meetings, helping the wider system understand each young person’s story and the impact that it has on their day-to-day functioning.
 In understanding the story and in making sense of their behaviour, we can promote empathy and emotional attunement as well as improve resilience amongst the staff team.

 Our Speech and Language Therapist aims to meet with every young person who comes into the home in order to undertake basic screening and to develop a ‘Communication Passport’, which young people can use to inform others of their strengths and needs.

-Atkinson works under the assumption that most young people who stay with us have some form of communication need, which can be a significant factor in their overall development and impacts the way in which young people make decisions and contribute to society.
+Atkinson works under the assumption that most young people who stay with us have some form of communication need, which can be a significant factor in their overall development and impacts how young people make decisions and contribute to society.
 As such, our Speech and Language Therapist works across the home to promote a ‘communication friendly’ environment.

-Our Speech and Language Therapist is also able to offer more in-depth assessment on a case by case basis, if this is indicated.
+Our Speech and Language Therapist is also able to offer more in-depth assessment on a case-by-case basis if this is indicated.

 Our Occupational Therapists (OTs) work with the young people alongside their key people at the home.
-Their aim is to help young people understand how they experience different sensations and manage their bodies and emotions, while learning about the things they can do that help them feel ‘just right’.
+They aim to help young people understand how they experience different sensations and manage their bodies and emotions, while learning about the things they can do that help them feel ‘just right’.

 Strategies utilising regulation and co-regulation approaches are explored, discussed and identified as part of the whole teams’ needs.
 This is at an individual and wider team level, recognising the influence and impact of working with young people who have a history of complex developmental trauma.

 We recognise that many of our young people have experienced exploitation in the community, which can be a significant part of their risk profile.
 Atkinson has a Barnardos worker who works both directly with young people and in-directly through the staff team.

-All our residential support workers have received awareness raising training on child sexual exploitation and training in resources to use with young people to help them explore this difficult topic.
+All our residential support workers have received awareness-raising training on child sexual exploitation and training in resources to use with young people to help them explore this difficult topic.

 Many of our young people have a history of misusing substances, which again can be a significant part of their risk profile.
-Our YSMART workers visit Atkinson at least twice a week and work with young people individually as well as in-directly through the staff team, focusing primarily on assessment, psycho education and harm minimisation.
-In addition, YSMART provide group psycho education sessions in school when required.
+Our Y-SMART workers visit Atkinson at least twice a week and work with young people individually as well as in-directly through the staff team, focusing primarily on assessment, psycho education and harm minimisation.
+In addition, Y-SMART provides group psycho education sessions in school when required.

-All our residential support workers have received awareness raising training on substance misuse.
+All our residential support workers have received awareness-raising training on substance misuse.

-Our lead GP also attends our monthly Health and Wellbeing Team Meeting, which helps to ensure integrated care planning around our young peoples’ physical health needs.
-Nursing
+Our lead GP also attends our monthly Health and Wellbeing Team Meeting, which helps to ensure integrated care planning around our young people’s physical health needs.

-Our Nurse works in the home three days a week, helping to support the physical and sexual health needs of the young people in the home.
+Our nurse works in the home three days a week, helping to support the physical and sexual health needs of the young people in the home.
 They liaise with external health providers and support the care planning process.
 They offer both individual and group sessions, as needed.